PedroTelesFCUP/Beam_weaver/README.md

 ## Why this software exists

-Monte Carlo radiation transport remains the reference approach for detailed stochastic transport simulation, but it is often computationally expensive.
+Monte Carlo iation transport remains the reference approach for detailed stochastic transport simulation, but it is often computationally expensive.
 Beam Weaver was created as a proof-of-concept framework for studying whether reinforcement learning can reproduce key parts of the photon transport loop while remaining physically grounded.

 The project therefore sits at the intersection of:

-- radiation transport simulation
+- iation transport simulation
 - reinforcement learning
 - physics-informed machine learning
 - surrogate modeling for Monte Carlo workflows